 This recipe works on so many types of foods.
 It’s quite versatile, from a steak topping to a french fry dipper to a topping for savory snacks.

-If you store this extra-spicy sweet chili sauce in a sterilized jar, it’ll keep for up to two months.
+If you store it in a sterilized jar, it’ll last up to two months.
 Use it on opening (or if it’s stored simply in a container in a refrigerator) within two weeks.

 Like this recipe?
 You’ll love these too: